moderndatacompany/dataos.info/docs/resources/volume/getting_started.md

       layer: user
       ```

-To configure a volume Resource, replace the values of `name`, `layer`, `tags`, `description`, and `owner` with appropriate values.
+To configure a Volume Resource, replace the values of `name`, `layer`, `tags`, `description`, and `owner` with appropriate values.
 For additional configuration information about the attributes of the Resource meta section, refer to the link: [Attributes of Resource meta section](/resources/manifest_attributes/).

 #### **Configuring the Volume-specific section**